kaytaffer/IV1201-Go-Hire/README.md

 `apiCallHandler` - Authenticates login credentials with the API.

 ## view/
+`createNewApplicantView` - Responsible for rendering the create new applicant form

 `homePageApplicantView` - Responsible for rendering the home page for applicants.